qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/Notes.md

 ```

 If the room is what we desired, we will go to verify its availability, or the Boolean parameter goes directly to be "False" and the loop passes this group continuing check the condition for the next group.
 By applying similar logic, we can extract the text under "Availability" and assign _found_desired_room_ to be "False" if it is "not available", or it returns "True".
-The for loop will check every single room listed on the web page and will stop immediately if the boolean indicator turned to be "True".
+The for loop will check every single room listed on the web page and will stop immediately if the Boolean indicator turned to be "True".

 <img src = "https://github.com/qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/assets/166411227/2d3aa2ff-1154-4fdc-a94f-4c21a076322c" width=30% height=30%>
 <img src = "https://github.com/qirangalaxy/Automated-Apartment-Availability-Monitoring-with-Python-and-GCP/assets/166411227/2dbdb241-e2b2-48a5-926b-ba603301566c" width=25% height=30%>